 Last Updated on

-If you’ve ignored website security and HTTPS over the last five or so years it’s time to get your ducks in order – and before December 2019.
+If you’ve ignored website security and HTTPS over the last five or so years it’s time to get your ducks in order because Google Chrome will block mixed content as of December 2019.

-Google has made another big announcement concerning HTTPS and how its Chrome browser users will start to see your website:
+Google made the big announcement concerning HTTPS and how its Chrome browser users will start to see your website as follows:

 Today we’re announcing that Chrome will gradually start ensuring that https:// pages can only load secure https:// subresources.
 In a series of steps outlined below, we’ll start blocking mixed content (insecure http:// subresources on https:// pages) by default.
 This change will improve user privacy and security on the web, and present a clearer browser security UX to users.

-Essentially, starting in December Google will gradually start blocking all mixed content by default.
+Essentially, starting in December, Google will gradually start blocking all mixed content that isn’t secure by default.

 What is Mixed Content?